Archegos Capital Management blowup prompted review at Morgan Stanley

-Morgan Stanley's (MS.N) Chief Executive Officer James Gorman said Monday that the blow up of the investing firm Archegos Capital Management earlier this year prompted the bank to review all large, single-name margin positions.
+NEW YORK (Reuters) - Morgan Stanley’s Chief Executive Officer James Gorman said Monday that the blow up of the investing firm Archegos Capital Management earlier this year prompted the bank to review all large, single-name margin positions.

 “We’re comfortable with what we’re finding,” Gorman said at a conference hosted by his bank.